How to Utilize Update in Unity

 StartCoroutine(SpawnEnemy());

-To stop a Coroutine, you can use the StopCoroutine method which takes a reference to a Coroutine, IEnumerator, or a method name (Storing a reference from a StartCoroutine and using that to stop is a preferable approach since it knows exactly which instance of a Coroutine to stop):
+To stop a Coroutine, use the StopCoroutine method which takes a reference to a Coroutine, IEnumerator, or a method name (Storing a reference from a StartCoroutine and using that to stop is a preferable approach since it knows exactly which instance of a Coroutine to stop):

 Coroutine a = StartCoroutine(SpawnEnemy());